mysociety/fixmystreet/docs/_includes/admin-tasks-content.md

 <img alt="From the user admin page you can administer staff accounts" src="/assets/img/pro-user-guide/user-admin-page.png" class="admin-screenshot" />

-Go to the ‘Users’ tab in the admin menu.
+Click on ‘Admin’ in the top menu bar and go to the ‘Users’ tab in the admin menu (left side of the page).

 You’ll see a table of existing users.
 Below this is the ‘add user’ interface.